Pictures and story contributed by Phil D.

 Manningtree has turned out to be a good place for lockdown: big enough to have key facilities but small enough to avoid endless queues and dodging people all the time.
 I am incredibly lucky as within a couple of minutes of leaving my front door I can enter Dedham Vale and there is also a myriad of paths in the woods and fields above Manningtree and Mistley to the south.
 I have updated my OS maps and try to invent new rounds most times I get out!

 Last Sunday in the beautiful weather I was determined to get some exercise as I had been cooped up all the first week of term getting things going, so I left the house early and walked up to Stratford St Mary mainly following the Essex Way (with a few picturesque diversions I have discovered) and returning along the river.
 It was a glorious day with blue skies and lovely shades of new green all around.
 Birdsong could be heard everywhere and I only met about 20 people in total over the whole walk.
 I enclose some photos as Marie-Louise requested in her original set-up of the diary to remind people what is waiting for us all out there in the future.

 Back home in the garden for a well-earned cup of tea while the dinner goes on in the oven!
 Again I am very lucky to have a green space to retreat to and enjoy the sunshine.
 Living on my own in these uncertain times, family, friends and colleagues have played a crucial role in supporting me and it has been lovely to see the increased support from neighbours and community organisations such as the IOG.

 Even if what people are posting or sharing only affects a few of us it still helps and gives us something to relate to.
 I look forward to one day enjoying our community again on walks and trips – still look back to our Norfolk trip just before lockdown with fond memories.
-I finish with a poem I read the other day which seems very apt at the moment.
 Take care.